 The size of your bike is incredibly important as it affects comfort, safety, and pedaling efficiency.
-A bike that fits you well will let you enjoy your ride and get the most out of it, while an ill-fitting bike can lead to discomfort that will ultimately lead you to not want to ride.
+A bike that fits you well will let you enjoy your ride and get the most out of it.
+However, an ill-fitting bike can lead to discomfort that will ultimately lead to you not wanting to ride.
+Best to avoid that!

-The first step is to look at our Bicycle Sizing Chart and based off of your inseam and height, select the appropriate size.
+The first step is to look at our Bike Sizing Chart and based off of your inseam and height, select the appropriate size.
 Though this bicycle size chart is a great guide and place to start, there are other factors that play into bike sizing.
 Continue reading to find out how to be sure the size is correct.

 *A handy way to measure your inseam is to stand up against a wall with a hardcover book, square up the hardcover book with the wall and your inseam, and measure from the top of the book.

 Different styles and brands of bikes will be sized differently.

 Kids’ bikes are sized differently than adult bikes.
 Unlike adult bikes, which are sized off of the frame, kids’ bike sizing is based on the wheel size.
 The smallest bikes usually start with a 12” wheel size (some balance bikes may have a 10” wheel).
 The largest kids’ bikes will have 24” wheels.
 After that, kids begin to move into small sized adult bikes.

 Balance bikes are also known as 'run bikes' or 'strider bikes.'
 They come in two sizes - 10 inches and 12 inches (wheel diameter) - and are suggested for kids 2-5 years old.
 This bike has no pedals, so a child uses their feet to push the bike along.
 This is a great way for them to learn one of the hardest parts of riding a bike - how to balance on two wheels.